 At home I absolutley love spending time with my two young daughters where we are frequent visitors to parks and coffee shops for some toast or cake(s).
 I also enjoy a bit of peace with a spin class or a run!

 The first job I had was working as a team member at Gregg's, however, I knew I didn't want to be serving pasties my whole life.
 When I was 19 I began working at Greater Manchester Police as an Apprentice Operational Support Officer.
-During my 3 years there I got my qualifications and in 2016 I left the police and moved to live with my partner in Porto, Portugal.
+During my 3 years there I gained my qualifications and in 2016 I left the police and moved to live with my partner in Porto, Portugal.
 During the 2 years I lived in Portugal, I worked as a Technical Advisor for AppleCare and spent alot of time at the beach!!
 After returning to the UK I began working for Rochdale Health Alliance which lead me onto working with The Primary Care Academy.

 I enjoy spending time with my family and socialising with friends.. (usually while drinking a few gin and tonics!).
 I own a miniature dachshund called Ralph who I love taking for walks and giving lots of cuddles.
 Myself and my partner have recently moved into our first home which is exciting and I am interested in health and fitness... whilst still baking sweet treats and binge watching series on Netflix.